Larrycpan/MAAS/README.md

 ```
 maas_res <- MAAS(peak.similarity, cnv.similarity, snv.similarity, dims = 2:5)
 ```
 Documentation and tutorials (full data preparation and integration) can be found at <https://larrycpan.github.io/MAAS/>.
-The example data has been uploaded to [Zenodo](https://zenodo.org/) (doi: 10.5281/zenodo.10355916)
+The example data has been uploaded to the folder example.data, which is the input for the [step 5.
+Running MAAS](https://larrycpan.github.io/MAAS/6.MAAS.html).
+If you would like to go through the whole analysis, you can download data from [Zenodo](https://zenodo.org/) (doi: 10.5281/zenodo.10355916).

 We provide the source code of SNV calling and MAAS in the github repository, including peak adjusting and multimodal integration.
 To perform SNV RPCA analysis, you should install [Matlab](https://www.mathworks.com/products/matlab.html) in advance, which always finishes in a few seconds.